 While I do gravitate towards white wines, there are a few red wines I’ve started to enjoy more and more too.

-Clos du Val has a blended red called The Three Graces that is a nice introductory red wine.
+Clos du Val has a blended red called The Three Graces which is a nice introductory red wine.

-I hope you enjoy Drink Wine Day with some new inspiration and ideas!
+I hope you enjoy National Wine and Cheese Day with some new inspiration and ideas!

 You might also want to check out my warm asiago cheese dip recipe… it’s the flavors of a meat and cheese plate in a delicious dip!